THIS WAS RISE 2019

 Speakers ranged from celebrated tech experts such as Cecilia Qvist, Global Head of Markets, Spotify, to social & cultural influencers such as Elie Seidman, CEO at Tinder and Min-Liang Tan, Co-founder & CEO at Razer.

 Together with The Mills Fabrica, whose incubation programme we recently joined, we went at the RISE 2019.
 The incubation programme is dedicated to techstyle startups, companies at the intersection of technology and style.

 As an Incubator, The Mills Fabrica, offers their incubatees access to their vast global network in the techstyle space and exposure opportunities in Asia and around the world.

-At The Mills Fabrica booth, one was able to interact with our clickable and shoppable videos, getting ones very own customised jeans from denimunspun, testing LUMOS world's first smart bicycle helmet or experiencing TG3D Studio's new 3D body scanner.
+At The Mills Fabrica booth, one was able to interact with our clickable, interactive and shoppable videos, getting ones very own customised jeans from denimunspun, testing LUMOS world's first smart bicycle helmet or experiencing TG3D Studio's new 3D body scanner.